Coravin Model Two Plus Pack Wine Preservation System

 You can also choose to opt for a wine aerator system - which pushes oxygen into the wine to improve taste and also keep it fresh - or an absorber, which uses cartridges that absorb the oxygen and unwanted moisture within an opened wine bottle.

 Wine Preservation System FAQ

 Q: What Is A Wine Preservation System?

 A: A wine preservation system is a great way of extending the drinking life of your favorite vintage after you’ve popped the cork.
+They also makes great gifts for wine lovers.
 Not only can they extend the shelf-life of an opened bottle of wine, they can also preserve the taste.
 A wine preservation system can be as simple as a replacement cork or wine sealer but for superior taste and longevity, opt for a specificwine preservation system.
 There are two main ways of preserving the quality and taste of your wine – pump the air out of the bottle using a wine vacuum or cover the surface of the wine with a protective gas.
 Both systems work to protect the wine from its arch nemesis – oxygen – for as long as possible and reduce its damaging effects on the wine’s flavor.

 Q: Can Wine Go Bad?

 A: In short, yes.
 When the cork is taken out of a bottle of wine, the wine is immediately exposed to air, causing it to oxidize – meaning it starts to lose its freshness and will eventually darken in color.
 Bacteria in the wine are also fed on oxygen and with the cork removed will eventually turn the alcohol into acetic acid – leading to a rather unpleasant vinegar taste.
 An expensive bottle of wine is more robust than a $10 bottle from the mini-mart, but all wine will eventually turn bad.
 But while an off wine tastes unpleasant, it isn’t harmful - so you can’t go blaming that hangover on a bad bottle!